How much meditation furniture and yoga furniture do you have in your yoga studio or meditation room?

 Meditation chairs are an ergonomic furniture item, so yogis can sit comfortably with perfect posture when they meditate.
 And the higher quality ones are simply beautiful furniture that will make your home yoga studio look stunning.

-2. How about an antique meditation Shrine / meditation altar?
+2. Shrine / altar?

-If you want a meditation mat that’s more beautiful, they range up to $100—though in fairness, some of them have some beautiful artwork that makes the price-tag more digestible.
+If you want a mat that’s more beautiful, they range up to $100—though in fairness, some of them have some beautiful artwork that makes the price-tag more digestible.

-One manufacturer with some pretty cool yoga mat designs is Soul Obsession.
+One manufacturer with some pretty cool mat designs is Soul Obsession.
 You can see their designs in the image below and check them out on Amazon.

 Many of these sets come with their own cushions.
-Or you could take a look at our picks of the best meditation cushions.
+Or you could take a look at our picks of the best cushions.

-5. A meditation room divider
+5. room divider

-Once you’ve got your meditation room set and ready to go, you’re going to want to protect the positive energy in the space while keeping negative energy out.
-One piece of meditation furniture that will help you do that is a meditation room divider.
+Once you’ve got your room set and ready to go, you’re going to want to protect the positive energy in the space while keeping negative energy out.
+One piece of meditation furniture that will help you do that is a room divider.

-Meditation room dividers are all over the place these days.
+Room dividers are all over the place these days.
 Everybody has one.
 Probably because they look just… well… beautiful!
 I mean just look at this Buddhist room divider, which is available on Amazon.